Ashraf-Zafrani/ShowPick/README.md

 - **Account Creation**:
   - Fields for username, email, password, and password confirmation.

-- **Design**:
-  - Styled with a clean and modern design.
-  - Search movies by title.
-  - Filter results by age classification and genre.

-- **Interactive Elements**:
+- **Home page**:
-  - Toggling between login and create account views.

-- **Random films and series**:
   - 10 random films and series appear in the home page.
+  - search bar
+  - filter by gener
+  - filter by age

 - **Logout Button**
+  - logout form the user account

 - **Detail Page**:
   - Info about the films or series